harvardinformatics/informatics-website/docs/resources/Tutorials/add-outgroup-to-whole-genome-alignment-cactus.md

 ```

 With that, you should be ready to set-up your data for the pipeline!

+!!! warning "Important! cactus-snakemake v3.0.0 and later requires Cactus v2.9.9 or later."

+    Due to bug fixes in Cactus, v3.0.0+ of cactus-snakemake is only compatibile with Cactus v2.9.9 or later.
+Don't worry, cactus-snakemake will always use the latest version of Cactus available unless you specify otherwise in your config file.
+However, if you do wish to use an older version of Cactus, you can use [cactus-snakemake v2.1.0  :octicons-link-external-24:](https://github.com/harvardinformatics/cactus-snakemake/releases/tag/v2.1.0){:target="_blank"}.

 ## Inputs you need to prepare